stackbone.rag

 Inspecting RAG data

-• The local emulatorstackbone dev exposes GET /api/rag/collections, POST /api/rag/collections/:name/query, GET /api/rag/jobs?status=... and POST /api/rag/jobs/:jobId/cancel.
+• During local developmentstackbone dev exposes GET /api/rag/collections, POST /api/rag/collections/:name/query, GET /api/rag/jobs?status=... and POST /api/rag/jobs/:jobId/cancel.
 Studio's RAG explorer is the primary consumer.

 Custom pgvector columns